An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Implementation details

 \subsection{Lazy row reduction}

-There is one further shortcut that can be taken for algebraic shifting.
-We do not need the full row echelon form but rather the positions of the pivots.
-So we can spare some row reductions of elements above the pivots.
+To underpin what we mean here, we propose the following alternative to computing the entire row echelon form.
+Recall that neither for the deterministic nor the Las Vegas algorithm, we need the full row echelon form, but rather the positions of the pivots.
+Therefore, we can spare some row reductions of elements above the pivots.
 Namely, if a matrix $m$ has already been brought into the shape (via elementary row operations) such that rows $1$ through $r$ are in row echelon form and each contain a step in columns $1$ through $s$, then when considering the $(s{+}1)$st column of $m$, it is not necessary to evaluate the first $r$ entries of this column, for they all lie in rows that already contain a step of the row echelon form.

 Consequently, \cref{alg:lazy reduction} encodes the accumulated elementary row operations on $m$ by a helper matrix $v$, and only evaluates the matrix-vector product $v m_{*,j}$ when deciding if the column $c = (vm)_{*j}$ contains a step.
 In this case, there are different strategies for selecting the pivot of this column.
-In our setting, where the entries of $c$ are polynomials, and we choose the least index $i$ of a non-zero entry $c_i$ that minimizes the length of $c_i$.
+In our setting, where the entries of $c$ are polynomials, we choose the least index $i$ of a non-zero entry $c_i$ that minimizes the length of $c_i$.

 Note that \cref{alg:lazy reduction} computes the \emph{row} echelon form of $m$, but does so in a \emph{column} oriented way.